Taking Care of Your Team: How to Support Your Employees This Winter

 You can even start a Slack channel or a Google Doc where employees share resources and ideas they’ve found helpful.
 Informal threads such as “Mindfulness Monday,” where team members share words of wisdom, or “Furry Friend Friday” where team members share photos of their pets, can be a simple way to boost morale.

 Encourage regular check-ins with managers where team members can openly share what they need to succeed in their roles.
-Role model setting professional boundaries so that your employees feel empowered to care for themselves and advocate for their needs.

 Don’t Lose Sight of Community Building